gardoroman/phase-0-tracks/databases/session_scheduler/README.md

 *scheduler.rb* test data to simulate students adding their availability for pairing sessions.

-*matcher.rb* allows a user to select their id from a list of users and find other students whose availability overlaps with the user's availability
+*matcher.rb* allows a user to select their id from a list of users, find other students whose availability overlaps with the user's availability, and book sessions based on availability

 #BUSINESS RULES

   * Users are allowed one entry per assignment, per day
   * A user's preferred time zone must be recorded
-  * All times are set to UTC to facilitate matching
+  * All times are set to UTC to facilitate matching between time zones

 ----